This article was first written in 2017.

 The tuk-tuk driver who takes me to my final stop, the iconic Galle Face Hotel on the seafront – a real beauty with a rich historical past – also asks about Shakira as he ducks and dives between oncoming headlights.
 Many of the locals I met in Sri Lanka had never encountered a South African.
 Yet we had so much in common – cricket, wildlife, the size of waves in the Indian Ocean, and Shakira.
 I know for a fact that they would like to meet more.

 Need to know

-Learn to surf at Hiriketiya beach in Dikwella.
-There’s good waves year round and it’s a quiet sheltered spot.
-From R350 pp. salthousesrilanka.net
+- Learn to surf at Hiriketiya Beach in Dikwella.
+There are good waves year-round, and it’s a quiet, sheltered spot.

-The Residence at Hikkaduwa has two enormous rooms with wonderful, clean facilities.
-From R989 per room (sleeps two). airbnb.com/ rooms/8456170
+- The Residence at Hikkaduwa has two enormous rooms with wonderful, clean facilities.

-The Magical Apartment in Galle Fort is spacious, airy and within the old section of the fort.
-From R820 (sleeps two). airbnb.com/ rooms/1006151
+- The Magical Apartment in Galle Fort is spacious, airy, and within the old section of the fort.

-Mamas Galle Fort Roof Café has a view of the fort and excellent curries.
-Beer is not on menu, but ask for it.
-From R80 pp for a curry. mamas-galle-fort.com
+- Mamas Galle Fort Roof Café has a view of the fort and excellent curries.
+Beer is not on the menu but ask for it.

-Nana’s on the Galle Face Green is ideal for watching the local life, and it serves authentic, affordable food.
-From R80 for two.
-Galle Face Drive, Colombo.
+- Nana’s on the Galle Face Green is ideal for watching local life and serves authentic, affordable food.